-Contact Hinton Connects for support in building the capacity of your non-profit, for education, or for whatever else your non-profit needs to succeed.
+Contact Hinton Connects for support in building the learning capacity of your non-profit by offering information your non-profit needs to succeed.

 Our goal is to foster and encourage sustainable community organizations.